 Part III - Fractions: Leave your answer as a mixed number in lowest terms where necessary.
+Show your work.

 Adding Fractions- Remember that you must have a common denominator to add fractions.
 You can work the problems across (horizontally) or up and down (vertically).